erikj/presentations/ssg-lunch-seminar/requirements/slides.md

 !SLIDE bullets incremental
-# Catalog-2 Requirements
-## Replace Field-Catalog 1
+# Catalog-2 Requirements: Replace Field-Catalog 1

 - clone-and-patch workflow
 - each project has its own: